alexandermendes/next-micro/README.md

 ## Getting Started

-Given a monorepo containing multiple Next.js microservices the easiest way to get started is to install nextmicro in the root of the monorepo:
+Given a monorepo containing multiple Next.js microservices the easiest way to get started is to install Next Micro in the root of the monorepo:

 ```sh
 npm install nextmicro -D